cjdouglas/template-math/README.md

 All of the code can be found under `include/template_math.h`.

-You can build the library with CMake relatively easy with the following commands:
+You can build the library with CMake relatively easily with the following commands:
   - `cmake -S . -B build -G Ninja -DCMAKE_BUILD_TYPE=RELEASE|DEBUG -DTM_BUILD_TESTS=ON|OFF`
   - `cd build`
   - `cmake --build .`